-So bearing this all in mind let us turn our attention to the gaming genre, specifically MMOs.
+Bearing this in mind let us turn our attention to the gaming genre, specifically MMOs.
 They are a curious product to begin with.
-Until recently, simply purchasing the client software only allowed you to use the product for the first thirty days.
+Until recently, initial payment only allowed you to use the client software for first thirty days.
 To continue using it, a subscription was required.
-This has changed recently and the basic product is now given away free, with revenue coming from the sale of enhancements and premium services.
+This has changed recently, and the basic product is now given away free, with revenue coming from the sale of enhancements and premium services.
 Yet despite all this, the business model is still subject to the traditional contract.
-Therefore if the vendor defaults in anyway on their obligations, then the buyer has appropriate legal recourse, within the terms and conditions of the service.
+Therefore, if the vendor defaults in anyway on their obligations, then the buyer has appropriate legal recourse, within the terms and conditions of the service.

-The recently announced closure of City of Heroes by NCSoft has clearly illustrated this situation.
-Naturally fans of the game are up in arms and far from happy with its impending demise.
-There has been a great deal of vocal protest and I have read such statements as “I will never by another NCSoft product” or “they’ll never see a red cent of my money again”.
-Emotions are extremely high and some of the opinions expressed seem to be disproportionate with regard to what has actually happened.
+The closure of City of Heroes by NCSoft back in 2012, clearly illustrates this situation.
+Naturally fans of the game were up in arms and far from happy with its demise.
+There was a great deal of vocal protest and I have read such statements as "I will never by another NCSoft product" or "they'll never see a red cent of my money again".
+Emotions were extremely high and some of the opinions expressed seemed to be disproportionate with regard to what had actually happened.
 It is this type of reaction that I see all too often manifest itself across numerous fans bases.
-Terms like “betrayal” and “traitor” are used.
+Terms like "betrayal" and "traitor" are used.
 I have seen these in relation to LOTRO for example.
 Authors such as George R. R. Martin and Jean M. Auel get hectored by fans who are far from happy with the direction the writers have taken their own creations and work.
-Again this all stems from the fact that fans feel that they have some sort of collective ownership or claim to the material they love.
+Again, this all stems from the fact that fans feel that they have some sort of collective ownership or claim to the material they love.
 Dare I even mention Star Wars?